Cities are a big deal.

 TW: It is not possible to give one comment for ‘global’ real estate, just as you cannot comment on the outlook for Europe or Asia in one sentence.
 Whether you are investing in developed markets or emerging markets the key to successful investing is the local knowledge, understanding exactly why a location will attract people.
 Despite this, whether we are looking at investments in any region we are optimistic about 2017.
 There are a number of markets which we are looking at where there is clearly more demand than supply.
 This is crucial because this will allow us to increase the rents received and lead to a strong total return.
 The key is focusing on the right asset in the winning city.

 EMV: What city do you think is a “standout” city in emerging markets and why?

-Beijing (and Shanghai) look very interesting, both cities rank first and second in our Global Cities index.
-We [Schroders] believe the diverse nature of businesses which are located within the city provide a very solid base that is crucial to any city.
-This ensures that we are not invested in a city which is over reliant on one or two industries.
-In addition, I would highlight the increases in both the population and perhaps more importantly, the working population which the city is expected to see over the next decade.
-While the headlines might focus on concerns regarding a slowing Chinese economy we believe both these cities will outperform both the country and Asian region.
+Beijing and Shanghai look very interesting, both cities rank first and second in our Global Cities index.
+We [Schroders] believe the diverse nature of businesses that are located within the city provides a very solid base that is crucial to any city.
+This ensures that we are not invested in a city that is over-reliant on one or two industries.
+In addition, I would highlight the increases in both the population and perhaps, more importantly, the working population which the city is expected to see over the next decade.
+While the headlines might focus on concerns regarding a slowing Chinese economy we believe both these cities will outperform both the country and the Asian region.